Charlotte Viall Wiser: Missionary work

-Charlotte worked among Indian women and children from rural areas to help raise the standard of health.
+Wister worked among Indian women and children from rural areas to help raise the standard of health.
 She ran baby shows like fairs demonstrating Western hygiene and childcare techniques.
 From 1945 to 1960, both Charlotte and her husband played pivotal and responsible role in the development and direction of Indian Village Service, a demonstration project for the improvement of village life.
 It later became a model for agencies involving in rural community development program—India's Block Development Program at Marehra, Etah district.

-She returned to US in 1970, and died in December 1981.
+She returned to the United States in 1970 and died in December 1981, aged 89.